-- · dark green tie with or without the Long Branch Green Wave Logo - · Long Branch Spirit Wear is permissible.
-However, any colors that deviate from the aforementioned color scheme (green, grey or white), must be related to a theme approved by the building administration.
-For example, pink for Breast Cancer Awareness, Blue for Autism Awareness, etc. - 2.
-Dresses and skirts, as well as slits in these garments are to be no shorter than fingertip length. - 3.
+- black pants - dark green or white dress shirt with or without the Long Branch Green Wave Logo - dark green tie with or without the Long Branch Green Wave Logo - 2.
+Dresses and skirts, as well as slits in these garments, are to be no shorter than fingertip length. - 3.
 Blouses and shirts shall not leave the stomach area or shoulders exposed, have spaghetti straps, or be low cut or revealing. - 4.
-Undershirts are not to be worn as part of one's outer daily attire. - 5.
-Shirts with collars, button-up shirts or polo shirts without a collar, or turtleneck shirt are permitted. - 6.
-Jackets and sweatshirts are permitted as one's daily attire as long as they follow the "Uniformity of Dress" color scheme - 7.
+Undershirts are not to be worn as part of one's outer daily attire. - Shirts with collars, button-up shirts or polo shirts without a collar, or turtleneck shirts are to be worn. - 6.
+Warm-ups and sweatshirts are permitted as one's daily attire. - 7.
 Clothing bearing inappropriate language, images or messages whether graphic or subtle, is not permitted.
-Inappropriate is defined as related to drugs, alcohol, cigarettes, sexual content, discrimination or any other subject banned by Board policies and regulations. - 8.
-Pants are not to be worn so that they expose the posterior part of the body or underclothing. - 9.
-Pants are not to be purposely oversized or baggy. - 10.
-Bermuda shorts and culottes that look like shorts may be worn in school; however, there are to be no shorter than fingertip length. - 11.
+Inappropriate is defined as related to drugs, alcohol, cigarettes, sexual content, discrimination or any other subject banned by Board policies and regulations. - Pants are not to be worn so that they expose the posterior part of the body or underclothing. - 9.
+Pants are not to be purposely oversized, baggy, cargo and/or stacked around the ankles or touching the ground. - 10.
+Bermuda shorts and culottes that look like shorts may be worn in school; however, there are to be no shorter than fingertip length.
+Shorts are not to be worn between November 1st and March 31st. - 11.
 Immodest dressing is not permitted.
-Spandex, leggings, and/or yoga styled clothing is not permitted, unless shorts or skirts that follow "Uniformity of Dress" color scheme are worn over them.
-Cut-offs, swimsuits, see-through tops or tops with holes and pants with holes above fingertip length are not to be worn during school hours. - 12.
+Skin-tight or spandex styled clothing, cut-offs, swimsuits, see-through tops and pants, or clothing with holes are not to be worn during school hours. - 12.
 Safety and protective clothing, as well as athletic/gym clothing, are to be worn only when required by the subject area teacher or club advisor.
 Gym clothing is to be worn only during physical education class and is not permitted attire during school hours in the classroom or hallways. - 13.
 Shoes are to be worn at all times.
 Sandals must have a back to be included as shoes.
 Beach shoes, i.e. sandal-flip-flops, bath and sport slipper or excessively high heels or platform shoes are not permitted. - 14.
 Hats, any clothing hood, scarves or bandanas are not to be worn in school with the exception of head coverings of a religious significance. - 15.
-Spiked chokers, dog collars, or dog chains are not permitted - 16.
-Picks, pencils or similar items are not to be worn in hair. - 17.
+Spiked chokers, dog collars, or dog chains are not permitted. - 16.
+Green, orange, or any other unnatural hair color is not permitted. - 17.
+Picks, pencils or similar items are not to be worn in hair. - 18.
+Picks, pencils or similar items are not to be worn during physical activities. - 19.
 Sunglasses, unless prescribed by a medical physician for indoor use, are not permitted.